thegworld/gtx-browser/tools/metrics/histograms/README.md

   the histogram would reveal information about Google's plans).
 In this case, you must only document the histogram in the internal version.
-* The corresponding code that emits the histogram is internal (added only to Chrome code, not to Chromium code).
+* The corresponding code that emits the histogram is internal (added only to Chrome code, not to GTx Browser code).
 In this case, you may document the histogram in either the internal or external version.

 ### Add Histogram and Documentation in the Same Changelist